FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 This is where you will generally start a project by designing the signal-flow graph that you will be working with. _Setup_ is also where you manage the loading and saving of projects to disk.

-_!> Using the SPAT Revolution Essential license version all the setup modules are configured for you using the Setup Wizard.
-Adding, reorganizing, duplicating is now permitted.
-The only required part is to connect and disconnect Input or Output modules being software or hardware I/O_
+!> Using the SPAT Revolution Essential license version all the setup modules are configured for you using the Setup Wizard.
+Adding, reorganizing, duplicating is not allowed.
+The only required and permitted part is to connect and disconnect Input or Output modules, being software or hardware I/O_

 ## Setup Modules